The traditional healthcare delivery model is changing

 ICON is leading the way to support pharma, biotech and medical device clients through its dedicated Commercialisation and Outcomes experts, who apply state-of-the-art technology, advanced methodologies and deep expertise to identify, generate, synthesise and communicate meaningful evidence of their treatments’ value.

 As healthcare systems shift towards value based health care payment models, device developers will need to adopt a strategic approach to maintain premium pricing on the market and to bring new high-value products to market.
 To be successful, device developers will need an understanding of how incentives are structured and how they influence varying stakeholder interests and behaviours.
 In addition, they have to identify stakeholder needs early and create strategies for developing evidence to make a compelling value based case for target stakeholder groups.
-This can be accomplished by creating a stakeholder value map, which can assess the market potential of proposed products and guide evidence development and actions that foster alignment of incentives across the stakeholder spectrum.

 Read our white paper to learn more about our model for mapping stakeholder value that can help drive profitable device development programmes in increasingly value driven markets.